 What this meant was that as part of my healthy recovery, I was going to have to reevaluate my views on sex and intimacy.
 Maybe sex was more than something I just HAD.

-She actually brought up the topic of regaining intimacy during a group session not long afterwards.
+She actually brought up the topic of regaining intimacy during a group session not long afterward.
 As we talked about, I heard stories that were sad, and some that were hilarious in an after-the-fact kind of way.
 But best of all, it was somehow encouraging to realize that I was not the only one who was mixed up about something that I used to take for granted.

 How’s My Sex Life Today?
 Thanks for Asking!